-Mr. Stewart is AbbVie's Executive Vice President, Commercial Operations.
-He previously served as Senior Vice President, U.S. Commercial Operations from 2018 to 2020 and as AbbVie's President, Commercial Operations from 2013 to 2018.
+Mr. Stewart is AbbVie's Executive Vice President, Chief Commercial Officer.
+He previously served as Senior Vice President, U.S. Commercial Operations from 2018 to 2020 and as AbbVie's President, Commercial Operations from 2018.
 Prior to AbbVie's separation from Abbott, he served as Vice President, Abbott Proprietary Pharmaceutical Division, United States.
 Mr. Stewart joined Abbott in 1992 and was first appointed as an AbbVie corporate officer in December 2018.